viur-framework/viur-docs/source/training_datamng.rst

 To administrate companies also with ViUR, a new module-stub needs to be created.

-Then, the entity kind is connected to the person using a :class:`~server.bones.relationalBone.relationalBone`.
+Then, the entity kind is connected to the person using a :class:`~viur.core.bones.relationalBone.relationalBone`.

 .. code-block:: python
    :caption: skeletons/person.py